 A character with this talent may also jump over his opponent as a close combat action (like an extravagant circle move) - place him on the opposite side of his opponent, 2 yards away.
-Your opponent may make an Initiative test; if he passes he may make a 90 degree turn towards the acrobatic character.

 AMBIDEXTROUS

 The character can use his left and right hands with equal effectiveness and so suffers no extra penalty for performing an action with his off-hand (in fact, he doesn't have an off-hand he's so good!).